Iran vows revenge after the killing of its top leader and trades strikes with Israel in widening war

-DUBAI, United Arab Emirates (AP) — Iran vowed revenge Sunday after the killing of its supreme leader and traded strikes with Israel as part of a widening war prompted by a surprise U.S. and Israeli bombardment a day earlier.
+DUBAI, United Arab Emirates (AP) — Iran vowed revenge Sunday after the killing of its supreme leader and traded strikes with Israel as part of a widening war prompted by a surprise U.S. and Israeli bombardment.
 The U.S. military said three service members have been killed, the first known American casualties from the conflict.

-Blasts in Tehran sent a huge plume of smoke into the sky in an area where there are government buildings.
-Iranian authorities say more than 200 people have been killed since the start of the U.S. and Israeli strikes that killed Ayatollah Ali Khamenei and other senior leaders.
-Earlier, Iran fired missiles at an ever-widening list of targets in Israel and Gulf Arab states in retaliation while Israel pledged "non-stop" strikes against Iran's leaders and military.
+Blasts in Tehran sent a huge plume of smoke into the sky in an area of government buildings.
+Iranian authorities say more than 200 people have been killed since the start of the strikes that killed Ayatollah Ali Khamenei and other senior leaders.
+Iran fired missiles at Israel and Gulf Arab states in retaliation while Israel pledged “non-stop” strikes against Iran's leaders and military.

-In Tehran, there was little sign that Iranians had heeded Trump’s call to overthrow their government.
-The streets were largely deserted as people sheltered during heavy airstrikes, witnesses told The Associated Press, speaking anonymously for fear of retribution.
-The paramilitary Basij, which has played a central role in crushing protests, has set up checkpoints across the city, they said.

-The U.S. military said three service members were killed and five others seriously wounded, without providing further details.
-It said several others “sustained minor shrapnel injuries and concussions — and are in the process of being returned to duty.”

 In Israel, loud explosions caused by missile impacts or interceptions could be heard in Tel Aviv.
-Israel’s rescue services said eight people were killed and 28 wounded in a strike that hit a synagogue in the central town of Beit Shemesh, bringing the overall death toll in the country to 10.
+Israel’s rescue services said nine people were killed and 28 wounded in a strike that hit a synagogue in the central town of Beit Shemesh, bringing the overall death toll in the country to 11.
+Eleven people were still missing after the strike, police said, as rescue crews combed the rubble.

-Meanwhile, Iranian President Masoud Pezeshkian, said in a prerecorded message that a new leadership council had begun its work, and Iran's Foreign Minister Abbas Araghchi said a new supreme leader would be chosen in “one or two days.”
+The U.S. military, meanwhile, said B-2 stealth bombers have struck Iran’s ballistic missile facilities with 2,000-pound bombs.
+U.S. President Donald Trump said on social media that nine Iranian warships had been “destroyed” and sunk, and that the Iranian navy’s headquarters had been “largely destroyed.”

-The strikes and counterattacks underscored how the killing of Khamenei, and U.S. President Donald Trump's calls for the overthrow of the decades-old Islamic Republic, carried the potential for a prolonged conflict that could envelop the Middle East.
-It's the second time in eight months that the U.S. and Israel have teamed up to use military force against Iran, and a startling show of military might for an American president who swept into office on an “America First” platform and vowed to keep out of “forever wars.”
+The strikes and counterattacks underscored how the killing of Khamenei, and Trump's calls for the overthrow of the decades-old Islamic Republic, carried the potential for a prolonged conflict that could envelop the Middle East.
+It also represents a startling show of military might for an American president who swept into office on an “America First” platform and vowed to keep out of “forever wars.”

 Iran vows revenge for Khamenei killing

-As word spread of Khamenei’s death, some people in Tehran could be seen cheering from rooftops, witnesses said.
-Others mourned, as a black flag was raised over the Imam Reza shrine in Mashhad.
+As word spread of Khamenei’s death, some in Tehran could be seen cheering from rooftops, witnesses said.
+Others mourned as a black flag was raised over the Imam Reza shrine in Mashhad.

-“You have crossed our red line and must pay the price,” Iran’s parliamentary speaker, Mohammad Bagher Qalibaf, said in a televised address Sunday.
+“You have crossed our red line and must pay the price,” Iran’s parliamentary speaker, Mohammad Bagher Qalibaf, said in a televised address.
 “We will deliver such devastating blows that you yourselves will be driven to beg.”

-“THEY BETTER NOT DO THAT,” Trump fired back in a social media post.
+“THEY BETTER NOT DO THAT,” he said in a social media post.
 “IF THEY DO, WE WILL HIT THEM WITH A FORCE THAT HAS NEVER BEEN SEEN BEFORE!”

-In a sign of how the attack could stoke regional unrest, hundreds of people stormed the U.S. Consulate in Pakistan’s port city of Karachi on Sunday.
-Police and paramilitary forces used batons and fired tear gas to disperse the crowd, and at least nine people were killed in the clashes, authorities said.
+An Iranian medical professional in northern Iran said he and colleagues spent the early hours of Sunday celebrating Khamenei’s death indoors because armed security forces are still heavily deployed in his city.

+There were forces stopping and interrogating people celebrating in their cars but there was no gunfire, said the doctor, who spoke on condition of anonymity for fear of reprisal.

 Iran retaliates with missiles and drone attacks